Research Updated Medically Reviewed 7 min read

 EPP (lung removed) 15-20 months Higher morbidity, declining use

-The MARS 2 trial showed that adding extended pleurectomy/decortication to chemotherapy in a broad population did not improve survival.
-However, lung-sparing P/D at specialized centers continues to produce different outcomes in highly selected people, particularly those with epithelioid cell type and early-stage disease.
+The MARS 2 trial tested extended pleurectomy/decortication plus chemotherapy against chemotherapy alone.
+Adding surgery did not improve survival in that broad population; the chemotherapy-only arm actually reached a higher median.
+Lung-sparing P/D at specialized centers continues to produce different outcomes in highly selected people, particularly those with epithelioid cell type and early-stage disease.

 Peritoneal Mesothelioma: CRS/HIPEC

-Cytoreductive surgery with heated intraperitoneal chemotherapy (HIPEC) for peritoneal mesothelioma produces dramatically better outcomes than any other mesothelioma treatment.
+Cytoreductive surgery with heated intraperitoneal chemotherapy (HIPEC) for peritoneal mesothelioma produces meaningfully better outcomes than systemic treatment alone.

 MeasureCRS/HIPEC Results

 The key variable is cytoreduction completeness.
-When surgeons remove all visible disease (CC-0 score), median survival reaches 104 months.
-When residual disease exceeds 2.5 cm (CC-2), median survival drops to 2.7 months.
+When surgeons remove all visible disease (CC-0 or CC-1), Sugarbaker’s 2006 cohort reported a median survival of 37.8 months, and repeat CRS/HIPEC series have reported medians up to 80 months.
+When residual disease exceeds 2.5 cm (CC-2), median survival falls to 6.5 months in the same primary source.

 Multimodal Treatment